timjaanson/reading-assistant/README.md

 npm run build
 ```

-This will create a production-ready build in the `dist` (or similar) directory.
+This will create a production-ready build in the `dist` directory.

 ## Installing the Extension in Chrome-based Browsers